larisagroza/MagentoConnectorBundle/Resources/doc/mapping_transformation_to_magento.rst

 scope                     scope
 localizable               scope
 locale specific           N.A.
-usable as grid column      ?
-usable as grid filter      ?
-metric family             see below created                   N.A. updated                   N.A.
+usable as grid column     N.A. usable as grid filter     N.A. metric family             see below created                   N.A. updated                   N.A.